Mid-Atlantic Health Law TOPICS

 In this way, bundling provides incentives for participants to coordinate and deliver health care more efficiently.
-Of course, efficient providers stand to gain from the surplus remaining from their lower cost services.
+Efficient providers stand to gain from the surplus remaining from their lower cost services.

 BPCI-A is the latest in a sequence of bundled payment programs trialed by CMS since 2013.
 Under BPCI-A, participants may select one or more clinical episodes from among 32 eligible episode options.
 This offering excludes 16 episodes available under previous CMS programs primarily because of their low volume of occurrence among participants or complexity of administration.